-Since 1887 the Diocese has had nine bishops.
+Since 1887 the Diocese has had ten bishops.
 The mother church of the Diocese is the Cathedral of the Blessed Sacrament, Christchurch, which in 2005 celebrated its centenary but was damaged in the February 2011 earthquakes.

 The diocesan patron saint is St John the Baptist.

 Bishops that have served the Christchurch Diocese are:

 John Joseph Grimes S. M.: 26 July 1887 to 15 March 1915

 Matthew Joseph Brodie: 27 February 1916 to 11 October 1943